storj/docs/app/support/dashboard/page.md

 4. **Bandwidth Utilization** - This element displays the amount of download bandwidth utilized in the current month measured in GB.

-5. **Project Details** - This element displays the number of users added to a project, the number of [](docId:XKib9SzjtEXTXWvdyYWX6), the current number of[](docId:M-5oxBinC6J1D-qSNjKYS) and the estimated charge for the current month; see [](docId:59T_2l7c1rvZVhI8p91VX).
+5. **Project Details** - This element displays the number of users added to a project, the number of [](docId:XKib9SzjtEXTXWvdyYWX6), the current number of [Buckets](docId:M-5oxBinC6J1D-qSNjKYS#bucket) and the estimated charge for the current month; see [](docId:59T_2l7c1rvZVhI8p91VX).

-6. **Bucket Information** - This element displays the names of [](docId:M-5oxBinC6J1D-qSNjKYS) , the current month usage on Buckets and the number of objects in Buckets.
+6. **Bucket Information** - This element displays the names of [Buckets](docId:M-5oxBinC6J1D-qSNjKYS#bucket), the current month usage on Buckets and the number of objects in Buckets.

 Here are some links to help you get a better understanding of your Satellite Admin Console and Storj DCS constructs: